 saying then was ‘OK, we are part of a new scheme of things let's be part of it.’
 I think I was a little resistant, I was a little bit too much of the old format school.
 Maybe Col, reflecting - looking back - maybe the

 Ronan O'Rahilly school of thinking was right because this was a new thing.
 They were out to capture the youth.
-They were not going for the long-established listener who had been fed on Family Favourites types of programmes
+They were not going for the long-established listener who had been fed on Family Favourites

-the air and there were always people rushing in and out of the building.
+on the air and there were always people rushing in and out of the building.
 We also had a promotions man in the building who didn't seem to do a lot really, he just seemed to sit around reading the newspaper (in fact there were a lot

 of people doing just that all the time) and suddenly he darted up the stairs and he was into the attic of the building, got onto the roof and he was being chased by the police.
 He was wanted for some reason or other and the police